renesas-rz/rzv_ai_sdk/smart_parking/readme.md

 Follow the steps mentioned below to deploy the project on RZ/V2L evaluation Board.

-* At the home/root/tvm directory of the rootfs (SD Card/NFS) for RZ/V2L evaluation board.
+* At the home/root/tvm directory of the rootfs (SD Card) for RZ/V2L evaluation board.
+   * Copy the files present in [exe](./exe) directory, which are listed in the table above
-   * Copy the genarted parkinglot_detection application file
+   * Copy the generated parkinglot_detection application file, if the application file is built at [build stage](#application-build-stage)
-   * Copy the parking_bg.jpg image
-   * Copy the parkingmodel_onnx folder

-* Copy the libtvm_runtime.so to usr/lib64 directory of the rootfs (SD card/NFS) RZV2L board.
+* Check if libtvm_runtime.so is there on usr/lib64 directory of the rootfs (SD card) RZ/V2L board.

->**Note:** By default, the application will take inference from WebCam.
+>**Note:** By default, the application will take inference from USB Camera.

->**Note:** For the videofile to get executed, ensure that the video file is present inside the home/root/tvm directory of the rootfs of the board.
+>**Note:** For the video file to get executed, ensure that the video file is present inside the home/root/tvm directory of the rootfs of the board.

 #### Folder Structure in the board